What’s the Deal with Balance? Sensory Processing from A to Z

 I get it if your kid can’t be asked to stand still for a few seconds, let alone do a whole yoga session.
 If you can manage it though, yoga is a great way to practice balance.
 Not only is there a lot of standing on one foot, your child will have to practice staying balanced while twisting, turning, and having their head down.

-Fat Brain Toys has a fun game that involves balancing and fun.
+Fat Brain Toys has a fun game called the Sturdy Birdy game that involves balancing and fun.
 Kids roll the dice and strike the pose that lands face up.
 This game can be challenging for our kids that really struggle with balance, but it’s a good choice for those that are mastering their skills and want a new way to practice.

 There’s no better tool for working on balance than a balance beam!
+You can call it your sensory balance beam!
 While your child may get bored of simply walking back and forth, there are a lot of games that can make balance beams more fun.
 Be sure to adapt the games to your child’s balance skills.
 When they start, they may need your support before they slowly begin to be able to walk on their own.

 As the games in the video to the right show, you can use balance beams for more than walking.
 Practice stepping on and off, try jumping over, and work on sitting down and standing up.
 By incorporating different types of movements, you’ll be able to incorporate strengthening and hand eye coordination into your balance practice.